NebulaServices/XenOS/docs/API.md

 Allows you to remove a systray given an ID

 ## `xen.wallpaper`
-API for interfacing with the wallpaper
+API for interfacing with the wallpaper TODO this got rewritten

 ### `await xen.wallpaper.get()`
 Returns path of the wallpaper